Birthday: August 18, 1936 (Leo)

 Born In: Santa Monica, California, United States

-Robert Redford was once described as one of the ‘most attractive’ men in Hollywood and continues to captivate women with his riveting charm and on-screen charisma.
+Robert Redford was once described as one of the ‘most attractive’ men in Hollywood and he captivated women with his riveting charm and on-screen charisma.
 He was once a television-cum-stage actor, but achieved humongous success as an actor in Hollywood with films like ‘The Way We Were’, ‘The Milagro Beanfield War’ and ‘Quiz Show’.
-He received a number of honors throughout his lifetime and even though he is a business plutocrat and environmentalist today, he continues to have women toadying over him, owing to his great panache.
-The recipient of the honorable ‘Legion d’Honneur’, Redford is the perfect embodiment of ‘old-meets-new’ and continues to enthrall audiences with his captivating presence.
+He received a number of honors throughout his lifetime and even though he was a business plutocrat and environmentalist, he continued to have women toadying over him, owing to his great panache.
+The recipient of the honorable ‘Legion d’Honneur’, Redford was the perfect embodiment of ‘old-meets-new’ and enthralled audiences with his captivating presence.
 Not only was he an actor, he also branched out in a number of other fields related to cinema, particularly film direction and production.
-During his prime, he starred in a number of classics including ‘The Sting and Butch Cassidy and the Sundance Kid’, ‘The Horse Whisperer’ and ‘The Conspirator’.
+During his prime, he starred in a number of classics including ‘The Sting' and Butch Cassidy and the Sundance Kid’, ‘The Horse Whisperer’ and ‘The Conspirator’.
 Following these successes, he became a bankable star and the kind of roles he played cemented his position in Hollywood forever.
-To know all about the childhood, profile career and timeline of this personality, scroll further and keep reading.

 Spouse/Ex-: Sibylle Szaggars (m.
 2009), Lola Van Wagenen (m.
 1958–1985)